Week Without Driving

 If you can drive or afford a car, you may not understand what it’s like to rely on walking, rolling, transit and asking for rides.
 But for nearly a quarter of the people in our state – people with disabilities, young people, seniors and people who can’t afford cars or gas, this is our every day.
-We invite you to join us so you can start to understand the barriers nondrivers experience in accessing your (and our) communities.
+We organize the Week Without Driving so that policy makers, elected leaders and transportation professionals can start to understand the barriers nondrivers experience in accessing your (and our) communities.

 - Highlights from our 2021 event